Being An Empath Will Basically Kill You Unless You Use These Tips

 In fact, many empaths are so tired of the emotional strain that they have developed a serious health problem: adrenal fatigue.

-Empaths are at dangerously high risk of developing adrenal syndrome and insomnia.
+Being an empath puts you at dangerously high risk of developing adrenal syndrome and insomnia.

 Studies show that empaths are at dangerously high risk of experiencing a sudden onset of adrenal fatigue syndrome.
 If you have ever experienced a sudden and unexpected crash in energy levels, it might have been the result of heightened levels of fatigue, according to the latest research.